Unsupervised Multi-modal Hashing for Cross-modal retrieval: Experiments

 \subsection{Evaluation metric}

-The Mean Average Precision (MAP) is used to evaluate the performance of our method and comparison methods.
+The Mean Average Precision (mAP) is used to evaluate the performance of our method and comparison methods.
 Specifically, the Average Precision (AP) for a query $q$ is defined as follows

-where $P_q(m)$ denotes the accuracy of top $m$ retrieval results; $\delta_q(m)=1$ if the $m$-th position is true neighbor of the query $q$, and otherwise $\delta_q(m)=0$; $l_q$ is the correct statistics of top $R$ retrieval results and $R$ is set to the number of all the retrieval instances.
+where $P_q(m)$ denotes the accuracy of top $m$ retrieval results; $\delta_q(m)=1$ if the $m$-th position is true neighbor of the query $q$, and otherwise $\delta_q(m)=0$; $l_q$ is the correct statistics of top $R$ retrieval results. ($R$ is set to the number of entire database).
+The mAP is defined as the mean of the average precisions of all queries